in28minutes/in28minutes.github.io/_posts/2017-02-02-spring-boot-vs-spring-mvc-vs-spring.md

 permalink:  /spring-boot-vs-spring-mvc-vs-spring
 ---

 What is Spring Boot?
+What is Spring MVC?
 What is Spring Framework?
 What are their goals?
 How do they compare?

 ## You will learn
 - Get an overview of Spring Framework